Skip to content

 For classic templates using the classic watchdog, you can follow the workshop: Lab 8 - Advanced feature - Timeouts

-If you're unsure which template you're using, check the source code of the Dockerfile in the templates folder when you build your functions.
+If you're unsure which template you're using, check the source code of the Dockerfile in the templates folder when you build your functions, you should see a FROM line at the top of the file that will specify one or the other.

 Load Balancers, Ingress, and service meshes